FabricMC/fabric-docs/develop/getting-started/intellij-idea/generating-sources.md

 To do this, open any Minecraft class.
 You can <kbd>Ctrl</kbd> + Click to go to the definition, which opens the class or use "Search everywhere" to open a class.

-Lets open `MinecraftServer.class` as an example.
+Let's open `MinecraftServer.class` as an example.
 You should now see a blue banner on the top with a "**Choose Sources...**" link.

 ![Choose Sources](/assets/develop/getting-started/intellij/choose-sources.png)